Rextuscano611/MetalVision/README.md

-# AlertTrace
+# MetalVision

-A lightweight monitoring system that watches RTSP camera streams (or uploaded video files) for a specific red-LED trigger, records the moment it happens as a short clip, and surfaces it as an alert with a bounding box drawn around the detection.
+A CCTV-based monitoring system that uses OpenCV to watch a metal detector's red alert LED in real time, automatically records the triggering moment as a short clip, and surfaces it as a reviewable alert with the detection highlighted by a bounding box.

 Built with **FastAPI + OpenCV** on the backend and a single-file **vanilla HTML/JS** dashboard on the frontend.